Reference-IMe/C6EnPLS/README.md

 C6EnPLS is a dataset of HPC jobs executed on CRESCO6 infrastructure.
 Each job refers to the execution of a linear solver.

 ### If you find this dataset useful please consider citing:
-Marcello Artioli, Andrea Borghesi, Marta Chinnici, Anna Ciampolini, Davide De Chiara and Daniela Loreti, C6EnPLS: an HPC job dataset for the analysis of linear solvers' power consumption.
-To appear.
+Artioli, M.; Borghesi, A.; Chinnici, M.; Ciampolini, A.; Colonna, M.; De Chiara, D.; Loreti, D. C6EnPLS: A High-Performance Computing Job Dataset for the Analysis of Linear Solvers’ Power Consumption.
+Future Internet 2025, 17, 203. https://doi.org/10.3390/fi17050203

 ### The repository is structured as follows.
 - **RAW_C6EnPLS folder**: reports all the data collected during the job runs.
 Some information might be replicated or difficult to locate there.